turris-cz/user-docs/docs/geek/contributing/pull-request.md

 !!! tip
     See `man git-diff` for more information about creating patches.

-`git` can also send your patch without manual work in your e-mail client.
+`git` can also send your patch without manual work to your e-mail client.
 See the [documentation](https://git-scm.com/docs/git-send-email) for more information.

 ### Without git (legacy way)